isle17/Azure_ELK_Stack/README.md

 ## Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.
+Included with this image are also the YAML files used to configure the Filebeat and Metricbeat playbook and the configuration.

 ![TODO: Update the path with the name of your diagram](Images/diagram_filename.png)